Paying for your burial or cremation

 The average cost of cremation

-Crematorium fees were usually in the vicinity of £1,000 in 2018, with the UK average cost for a cremation, including Funeral Director's fees, coming in at £3,7501.
-Costs are likely to be lowest if the cremation takes place in normal hours on a workday, while evening and weekend cremations will often cost more.
+Crematorium fees were an average cost of £819 in 2019, with the UK average cost for a cremation, including Funeral Director's fees, coming in at £3,986.
+Cremations could cost less in normal hours on a workday, while evening and weekend cremations are likely to cost more.
 Cremation prices can vary regionally, too.

 Low cost cremation

 Some organisations offer what is called direct cremation.
 This eliminates much of the Funeral Director’s role and any memorial service.
 The body is simply collected from the mortuary and cremated at the quietest time for the crematorium, with no preparation.
-Including the cost of doctor’s certification, collection of ashes and other costs, the price of direct cremation is likely to be approximately £1,600 in total3.
+Including the cost of doctor’s certification, collection of ashes and other costs, the price of direct cremation in the UK is likely to be approximately £1,7003 in total.
 You can also save a lot of money by dispensing with the services of a Funeral Director, and making all the arrangements yourself.

-Burial is a more expensive option than cremation, with the main cost, in addition to the Funeral Director and the service, being the plot.
+UK burial prices are generally more expensive than cremation, with the main cost, in addition to the Funeral Director and the service, being the plot.
 This is actually made up of two costs – the fee for digging the grave and the Exclusive Right of Burial, which is payable to the owner of the cemetery.
 There may also be additional fees if the departed is not a resident of the local borough.
-The UK average cost for a burial, including Funeral Director’s fees, is £4,851, though the costs can vary widely – for example, at the top end, fees for a burial in some London cemeteries will be well into five figures.
+How much cheaper is cremation than burial?
+The UK average cost for a burial, including Funeral Director’s fees, is £5,000 (compared to £3,986 for cremations), though the costs can vary widely – for example, at the top end, fees for a burial in some London cemeteries will be well into five figures.

 Low cost burial